 - Unlike court, you can choose who will deal with your case.

-The family department offers private FDR and arbitration services.
+The family department offers private FDR, arbitration and mediation services.

 Kathryn Peat is, an IFLA accredited arbitrator, and a member of the Chartered Institute of Arbitrators.
-In addition, Kathryn has almost 30 years of experience as a family lawyer and 17 years’ experience as a part-time judge, sitting in family, civil and crime.
+In addition, Kathryn has over 30 years of experience as a family lawyer and 25 years’ experience as a part-time judge, sitting in family, civil and crime.
+Kathryn Peat also conducts private FDRs.